 As well as ensuring both coverage and progression the school’s focus on curriculum development is thoughtfully designed to provide broad, balanced, rich, deep and relevant learning experiences as highlighted in our ‘Kingslea Charter' (developed in 2015).

 The school is inclusive and provides a stimulating environment that meets the needs and interests of all learners.
 Pupils at all levels are helped to achieve their potential.

-Our curriculum provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of subject specific and transferable skills.
+Our curriculum provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of subject specific and transferable skills and knowledge.
 It aims to raise aspirations, develop a sense of personal pride in achievement and provide a purpose and relevance to learning.